Knowledge is power

 Reasonable adjustments in employment

 Reasonable adjustments are changes to the work environment that allow people with disabilities to work safely and productively.
-People with disabilities are protected by the Equal Opportunity Act 2010.
-The Act covers people with disabilities who are current or prospective employees, who require adjustments in order to participate in recruitment processes or to perform the genuine and reasonable requirements of the job.
+People with disabilities are protected by Queensland's anti-discrimination laws.
+These laws cover people with disabilities who are current and prospective employees, and who may require adjustments in order to participate in recruitment processes or to perform the genuine and reasonable requirements of the job.

 Examples of reasonable adjustments in the workplace include: